About the PANN Foundation

-PANN is most famous for its popular ‘straight friendly’ gay parties and won several awards in that category.
+PANN is most famous for its popular LGBT+ parties and won several awards in that category.
 The parties are praised for their great atmosphere and easy accessibility.
 If you’re visiting the Netherlands, it’s definitely worth a try!

 The city of Utrecht is our main town of operations.
-Here you can visit the monthly parties in the city’s brand new music venue TivoliVredenburg on Saturday night, or the smaller scale ‘XS’ and ‘25+’ parties on selected Friday nights (the latter being for people of 25 years and older).
-We also visit other major cities in the Netherlands about 8 times a year.
+Here you can visit the monthly parties in the city’s biggest music venue TivoliVredenburg on Saturday night, or the smaller scale ‘25+’ parties on selected Friday nights (the latter being for people of 25 years and older).
+We also visit other major cities in the Netherlands about 8 times a year, such as Amsterdam, Tilburg and Groningen.

 All locations are within walking distance of the train station.
 The central station of Utrecht (‘Utrecht Centraal’) is plugged into the night service of the Dutch Railroad Company.